dmferrari/books-renamer/README.md

 ## Usage

-To use BookRenamer, navigate to the directory containing your script and run:
+To use Books Renamer, navigate to the directory containing your script and run:

 ```bash
 ruby book_renamer.rb DIRECTORY [--update]